<

 Schinus terebinthifolius Brazillian Pepper tree

-Tristania laurina Small-Leaf Tristania
+Tristaniopsis laurina 'Elegant' Small-Leaf Tristania*

 concrete slabs.
-Monterey Cypress trees grow fast and big and are expensive to trim
+Monterey Cypress trees grow fast and big and are expensive to trim when they mature.
+Further information on specific tree species can be found by clicking on tree name links.

 References